Training & Employment

 Consistent with our commitment to integrative research and clinical care, our group was one of the first research programs to publish data comparing in person and virtual care.
 Our findings suggest that remote treatment: increases access to people who may not otherwise have presented to treatment; increases patient attendance and retention in treatment; and results in comparable outcomes to in-person treatment (Zimmerman et al., 2021).
 However, we have been unable to find similar studies on the experience of supervision and training in a virtual format, and recognize this may present challenges to trainees seeking a different experience.

-Please direct any inquiries to our Director of IOP Postdoctoral Training, Dr. Kristin Davidoff, via email at drdavidoff@scp-ri.com.
+Please direct any questions to our Director of Postdoctoral Training, Dr. Kristin Davidoff, via email at drdavidoff@scp-ri.com.

 - Curriculum Vitae